 - Habitat for Humanity helps people repair and improve their own homes and neighborhoods.

 - Habitat’s Disaster Response works with local communities to address a variety of housing needs after natural disasters.

 - Habitat’s advocacy work raises awareness and support for decent and affordable housing around the world.

 - Outside of North America, Habitat works with partner organizations to serve even more families through innovative financing methods.

-Families in need of decent, affordable housing apply for homeownership with their local Habitat for Humanity.
+Aransas County families in need of decent, affordable housing can apply for homeownership through Habitat for Humanity of Aransas County.

 - The applicant’s level of need.

 - Their ability to repay a mortgage through an affordable payment plan.

 Habitat for Humanity follows a nondiscriminatory policy of family selection.
 Neither race nor religion is a factor in choosing Habitat’s homeowners.